readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 For the community and commercial site, we need to:

-- Remove/change code that depend on the project's privacy level.
+- Remove/change code that depends on the project's privacy level.
-  Use the default version's privacy level instead.
+  Use the global setting ``RTD_ALLOW_PRIVACY_LEVELS`` and default version's privacy level instead.

   - Display robots.txt
   - Serve 404.html page